Introduction

 commodity_cost is the exogenous (user-defined) cost for a commodity.
 If none is defined for this combination of parameters, this value is zero.

-TBD – does it make sense for all assets of the same type that are in the same region are grouped together in constraints (to reduce the number of constraints).
+Issue 1: It would reduce the size of the optimisation problem if all assets of the same type that are in the same region are grouped together in constraints (to reduce the number of constraints).
+However, this approach would also complicate pre- and post-optimisation processing which would need to unpick grouped assets and allocate back to their agent owners.

 Asset-level input-output commodity balances